 |Police Hybrid Sedan Initiative||Approximately 106 new hybrid sedans customized for law enforcement use each year, ongoing||$4,050,000|

-When Salt Lake City Council adopted the FY 2019-2020 budget in June, they included intent language that “the definition of “public safety” include the Police Department, Fire Department, and 911 Dispatch for allocation of Funding Our Future revenue.”
+When Salt Lake City Council adopted the FY 2019-2020 budget, they included intent language that “the definition of ‘public safety’ include the Salt Lake City Police Department (SLCPD), Salt Lake City Fire Department (SLCFD), and 911 Dispatch for allocation of Funding Our Future revenue.”

 Currently, Funding Our Future sales tax revenue has supported the SLCPD to hire new officers and order all necessary equipment for them.
 The officers are currently either in training, field training, or on the street.
 The majority of the civilian positions have been filled with the others in process.